MicrosoftDocs/webview2-winrt-reference/1-0-2478-35/winrt/corewebview2compositioncontroller.md

 [DragOver](#dragover) | Call this method to inform the CoreWebView2CompositionController that a drag operation is moving over the WebView2.
 [Drop](#drop) | Call this method to inform the CoreWebView2CompositionController that an object is being dropped into the WebView2.
 [GetNonClientRegionAtPoint](#getnonclientregionatpoint) | Call this method to perform hit-testing inside of your message loop when the message is WM_NCHITTEST.
-[QueryNonClientRegion](#querynonclientregion) | This method retrieves the non-client regions on the page which corresponds to a given kind <see cref="CoreWebView2NonClientRegionKind" />.
+[QueryNonClientRegion](#querynonclientregion) | This method retrieves the non-client regions on the page which corresponds to a given kind [CoreWebView2NonClientRegionKind](corewebview2nonclientregionkind.md).
 [SendMouseInput](#sendmouseinput) | Sends mouse input to the WebView.
 [SendPointerInput](#sendpointerinput) | Sends pen or pointer input to the WebView.
 [CursorChanged](#cursorchanged) | The event is raised when WebView thinks the cursor should be changed.
 [NonClientRegionChanged](#nonclientregionchanged) | This event is raised when elements on the page with "app-region" CSS property values corresponding to non-client regions change.
-Use the <see cref="CoreWebView2NonClientRegionChangedEventArgs.RegionKind" /> to see the kind of non-client region that changed.
+Use the [CoreWebView2NonClientRegionChangedEventArgs.RegionKind](corewebview2nonclientregionchangedeventargs.md#regionkind) to see the kind of non-client region that changed.

 ## Properties